Manoomin - Wild Rice

 ~ Excerpt from “My Kawartha Publication” article

 Community Voices for Manoomin (CVFM) – is a group which to which several members of TRC-Bobcaygeon belong.
-This group on Indigenous and non-Indigenous members is dedicated to protecting Manoomin and the Indigenous rights to tend and harvest it.
+This group of Indigenous and non-Indigenous members is dedicated to protecting Manoomin and the Indigenous rights to tend and harvest it.

 Two Perspectives